 The Importance of Seeking Addiction Treatment If You Have Depression and Anxiety

-If you or a loved one are struggling with depression and anxiety along with a substance abuse disorder, it’s critical to seek treatment that understands mental illness as the root cause of the substance abuse disorder instead of vice versa.
+So if you or a loved one are struggling with depression and anxiety along with a substance abuse disorder, it’s critical to seek treatment that understands mental illness as the root cause of the substance abuse disorder instead of vice versa.
 Mentally ill patients are highly prone to relapse if they only receive treatment for substance abuse because the underlying emotions that drove them to use in the first place are still present.
 Treating depression and anxiety at the core can help reduce the desire to abuse drugs and alcohol, increasing the chances of successful sobriety.